Glasgow: Man shot dead, police officer stabbed in 'major incident' | DW | 26.06.2020

 Assistant Chief Constable Steve Johnson said police are not looking for a second suspect in relation to the incident and that an injured police officer is receiving treatment in a hospital.

-The Scottish Police Federation said that it has notified the family of the stabbed officer.
+The Scottish Police Federation said it has notified the family of the stabbed officer.

 'Deeply saddened'